Jay L. Hess

 School of Medicine

 BIOGRAPHYDr.
-Hess recently assumed the roles of the Vice President for University Clinical Affairs and Dean of the School of Medicine at Indiana University.
-Before joining Indiana, he was the Carl Weller Professor and Chair of the Department of Pathology at the University of Michigan.
-He has also served as Director of Hematopathology at the University of Pennsylvania and as Assistant Professor of Pathology at Washington University School of Medicine.
-Dr. Hess received a B.A. in Biophysics from Johns Hopkins University, M.D. and Ph.D. degrees from the Johns Hopkins University School of Medicine, a certificate in business administration from Wharton and an M.H.S.A degree from the University of Michigan School Of Public Health.
-He completed residency training in anatomic pathology and fellowships in hematopathology and surgical Pathology at Brigham and Women's Hospital.
+Jay L. Hess is the vice president for university clinical affairs and dean of the School of Medicine, and Walter J. Daly Professor of Medicine at Indiana University.
+Before joining Indiana, he was the Carl Weller Professor and chair of the Department of Pathology at the University of Michigan.
+He previously served as director of Hematopathology at the University of Pennsylvania and as Assistant Professor of Pathology at Washington University School of Medicine.
+Dr. Hess received a B.A. in biophysics from Johns Hopkins University, M.D. and Ph.D. degrees from the Johns Hopkins University School of Medicine, a certificate in business administration from Wharton and an M.H.S.A degree from the University of Michigan School Of Public Health.
+He completed residency training in anatomic pathology and fellowships in hematopathology and surgical pathology at Brigham and Women's Hospital.

 A board-certified hematopathologist and author of over 100 scientific papers and book chapters, Dr. Hess is considered one of the nation's leaders in the epigenetics of leukemia.
 His laboratory has done some of the most seminal work on the mechanisms of transformation by the mixed lineage leukemia protein MLL and its downstream targets, the HOX proteins.
-While Chair at Michigan he has assembled and led an interdisciplinary research team working to develop epigenetically-targeted therapeutics for acute leukemia.
+While chair at Michigan he assembled and led an interdisciplinary research team that worked to develop epigenetically-targeted therapeutics for acute leukemia.